-Because demography also affects other programs, we use similar methods - indexes of service intensity in the case of education and indexes of transfers for elderly and child/family benefits - multiplied by relevant populations and price indexes to project future spending (as described in Box 1) in these areas.
-In this way, we can see whether these programs offset, or exacerbate, any fiscal challenge healthcare presents.
+Because demography also affects other programs, we use similar methods - indexes of service intensity in the case of education and indexes of transfers for elderly and child/family benefits - multiplied by relevant populations and price indexes to project future spending in these areas (Box 1 spells out our approaches for health and these other programs in more detail).
+In this way, we can see whether these programs offset, or exacerbate, any fiscal challenge presented by healthcare.

-Ontario's Outlook: Trends and Implicit Liability
+Manitoba's Outlook: Trends and Implicit Liability